timrodz/cpp-shape-drawer/README.md

 Requirements for smooth **.ini** file loading:

 - No empty lines
-- No missing entries / characters that should not be used, especially for textures.
+- No missing entries / characters that should not be used, especially for cubemap textures.

 ### Settings